German Khan Net Worth 2024

 Personal life

 Khan has both Russian and Israeli citizenship.[1]
-He and his wife Angelika[4] have four children together, Jakob, Eleanora, Eva and Lev.[25][66] and live in London[4] and Moscow.[4][18][66]
+He and his wife Angelika[4] have five children together, Jakob, Eleanora, Eva and Jake.[25][66] and live in London[4] and Moscow.[4][18][66]
 In 2010, Khan purchased a home on Eaton Square in London.
 Khan remains active with sports, for example participating in endurance, off-road, and rally driving competitions.[4]
 He enjoys hunting and has a collection of sporting guns and rifles.[4][66]
 According to WikiLeaks leaked US diplomatic cables, he was alleged in the past by other businesspeople to have carried handguns to business meetings in Russia.[67]
 Khan also owns a villa in Monte Argentario, a coastal area in Tuscany.[68]

 Khan is the father-in-law of Alex van der Zwaan who, on 20 February 2018, pleaded guilty to charges raised by the investigation into Russian interference in the 2016 United States elections.[69]
 Van der Zwaan was charged with lying to the FBI about his contacts with Rick Gates, and pleaded guilty to one count of making a false statement to investigators.[70]
 On 3 April 2018, he was sentenced to 30 days in prison and fined $20,000.[71][72]